SamirNabadov/heketi-glusterfs-cluster/README.md

-Cassandra (NoSQL distributed database)
+Glusterfs & Heketi CLuster
 ================================

-Install & Configure Cassandra Cluster in VM
+Install & Configure Glusterfs & Heketi Cluster with Ansible in VM

 Configured software and tools
 ------------
-* Cassandra 3.11.11
-* cqlsh 5.0.1cqlsh

-Heketi v10.4.0-release-10 (using go: go1.15.14)
+* Heketi v10.4.0-release-10 (using go: go1.15.14)
+* Glusterfs 9.5

 Basic settings
 ------------
+* Installing and Configuring Glusterfs
-* Installing and Configuring Cassandra cluster
+* Installing and Configuring Heketi
-* Configured cqlsh tool for connect and execute query in database
-* Changed cluster name (By default cluster name is "Test Cluster")
-* Created new superuser for database
+* Creating a cluster and adding glusterfs nodes

 Currently tested on these Operating Systems